Soul Reaver 2: Release

 Publisher Eidos Interactive was "broadly satisfied" with the commercial performance of Soul Reaver 2, which sold more than 500,000 copies by June 2002.
 Later, Sony re-released it under the "Greatest Hits" label.
-Shortly after the initial PlayStation 2 release in October 2001, the Microsoft Windows port shipped, developed by Nixxes Software.
+Shortly after the initial PlayStation 2 release on October 30, 2001, the Windows port developed by Nixxes Software shipped on November 19, 2001.
 The PlayStation 2 release featured bonus material, including voice casting outtakes, artworks, a soundtrack, trailers, the game's dialogue script, and a compilation of Nosgoth's history.
 In 2012, digital distribution services GOG.com and Steam made the Windows port of Soul Reaver 2 available for purchase.

+Reception

-ReceptionSoul Reaver 2 received "generally favorable" reviews, according to review aggregator Metacritic.
+Soul Reaver 2 received "generally favorable" reviews, according to review aggregator Metacritic.
 Various reviewers held its storytelling, visuals and sound in high regard, but described its gameplay as dull and unsatisfying.
 Doug Perry of IGN praised the game's dark atmosphere and intriguing story, but said that it can become tiresome and drag on.
 He thought the "haughtiness" and drama of the dialogue, particularly between Raziel and Kain, was often overdone, and noted that its gameplay was near identical to that of its predecessor but with less replay value.
 Perry enjoyed the new puzzles involving the elemental powers of the Reaver for being more complex and diverse than the block puzzles of Soul Reaver, and praised the combat system.
 He gave the game a score of 9.0, but in his later review for Defiance, he revised his opinion, saying this rating was "way too high" and "that game told a great story, but just didn't deserve that score".

 Joe Fielder of GameSpot gave Soul Reaver 2 a score of 8.8 and called it an excellent sequel, again praising the change to elemental puzzles and the combat system, but criticizing the dearth of sidequests and boss fights, and the lack of definite resolution to the storyline.
 Electronic Gaming Monthly's reviewer said that it triumphed as an aesthetic showcase, but deemed its gameplay mediocre and unappealing.
 The reviewer for Game Informer regarded Soul Reaver 2 as "quite engrossing".
 Star Dingo of GamePro similarly praised its graphics, sound design and voice acting, but condemned missed creative opportunities concerning the potential of the spectral realm and time travel, saying that the game "takes as many steps back as it does forward, and ends up teetering precariously over the brink of being a disappointment".
 The review concurred with IGN that the plot and dialogue, though entertaining, sometimes bordered on pretentiousness, and Game Revolution's Duke Ferris repeatedly compared the story to a soap opera.